renansantiago/credit-card-validation/README.md

 ---------------
 1. Make sure you have your environment [setup](https://reactnative.dev/docs/environment-setup) properly to be able to run the application.
 2. Clone the app and inside the app folder run on the terminal: ```npm install``` or ```yarn```
+3. Open the ios folder inside the root folder of the app and run on terminal: ```pod install``` (iOS only)
-3. To run the app on an emulator or a device run on terminal:
+4. To run the app on an emulator or a device run on terminal:
 ### Android (Emulator or Device)
 ```npm run android``` or ```yarn android```